sCrypt-Inc/learn-scrypt-courses/en/course-03/lesson-01/chapter-07/README.md

     @method()
     public unlock(sig: Sig, pubkey: PubKey) {
-        // Check if the passed public key belongs to the specified address. assert(
+        // Check if the passed public key belongs to the specified address. assert(hash160(pubkey) == this.pubKeyHash, 'public key hashes are not equal')
-            hash160(pubkey) == this.pubKeyHash,
-            'public key hashes are not equal'
-        )
         // Check the signatures validity.
         assert(this.checkSig(sig, pubkey), 'signature check failed')
     }

 ```

-Both the signature and the public key paid to the public key hash are passed in from the methed's parameters.
-Only the signature of the `TicTacToe` contract is passed in from the parameters, because the player’s public key has been stored in the contract’s `PubKey alice` and `PubKey bob` properties.
+`this.checkSig()` is used to verify a signature against a public key.

 ## Put it to the test

-1. Verify the `sig` signature parameter of the `move()` function.
+1. Verify the `sig` parameter against the desired player in `move()`, identified by their public key stored in the contract's properties.